shinn1726/Shopify/classification-car data-decision tree/readme.md

 ![Test Image 1](images/decisiontree.PNG)

 # Confusion Matrix/ Prove the accuracy
-You can finally check the accuracy of data using confusion matrix.
+You can finally check the accuracy of data using confusion matrix.<br />

 ![Test Image 1](images/acuracy.PNG)